 Offices become social hubs where employees connect, build relationships, and strengthen company culture.

-1. Hybrid Work Makes Collaboration More Complex
+1. Flexible Work Makes Collaboration More Complex

-In hybrid work environments, collaboration often becomes uneven.
+In flexible work environments, collaboration often becomes uneven.
 Employees in the office benefit from spontaneous conversations, while remote employees may miss important context.
 Use meeting room booking systems to coordinate in-person collaboration and ensure teams meet effectively.

 This creates challenges such as: